Early Years Foundation Stage

 Staff meet on a weekly basis to plan alongside their medium-term plans and current observations, which remains flexible for unplanned circumstances or children’s responses.
 It is through this process that children will work towards achieving The Early Learning Goal; the level of development expected at the end of the EYFS.

-Quality and consistency in teaching and learning to enable every child to make good or better progress.
+Quality and consistency in teaching and learning to enable every child to make good or accelerated progress.

 Assessment opportunities include: